 This tiny apartment in Kiev in the Ukraine is approximately 500 s.f.. which is pretty standard for a large studio apartment.
 Dividing it up in the traditional way to create a bedroom space would make the flat really boxy.
-So the architects, Martin Architects, used steel windows to box off the bedroom.
+So the architects, Martin Architects, used steel windows to close off the bedroom with glass wall.

-The clients wanted to use this apartment as a rental unit.
+The clients wanted to use this apartment with a glass wall bedroom as a rental unit.
 I really should move to Kiev if this property is the standard for rental units!

 The above photos are courtesy of Martin Architects.